Chapter 15: The Voice

 ambush patrol for us on this night.
 I learned nothing about the arrival

-earlier in the day of our high-powered visitors or that a man had been
+earlier in the day of our high-powered visitors, or that a man had been

 killed on a security patrol just outside the perimeter.
 After settling